Dottie-Doutre/Unit_10_Assignment_Dottie-Doutre/README.md

 Then looked at a 5 day forecast based on the results above (ARMA model).

 ![image_add](images/image_5.PNG)

+ARMA model has a P value greater than 0.05, suggesting this is not a good fit

 ### Forecasting - ARIMA model